Speed Up or Slow Down the Speed of a Clip

 Apply Clip Speed to a Video or Audio Clip

 - Select Clip Speed from the Video or Audio FX tab and drag it onto the timeline.
-Wait until you see the green addition image appear, and then drop the effect on your media clip.
+Wait until you see the appear, and then drop the effect onto your media clip.

 After the effect has been applied, adjust the speed of the clip using one of the following methods:

-- Open the effects drawer by clicking on the triangle at the bottom of the media clip.
+- Open the FX drawer by clicking the triangle at the bottom of the media clip.
 On either end of the clip is a clock icon.
 Click and drag the clock to the left or right to adjust the speed.

-- Another way is to change the rate in the properties panel, which you can open by clicking on the properties gear button .
+- Another way is to change the rate in the properties panel, which you can open by clicking on the Properties button .
 In the Clip Speed section, you can change the duration by percentage.
 Enter the desired percentage and press Tab or Return.

 - The last way is to manually enter the duration of the clip.
-Again, this takes place in the basic properties and effects panel.
-Enter the desired duration and hit tab or return on your keyboard to apply the changes.
-Use this method when you know precisely how long you want the clip to last.
+Again, this takes place in the Clip Speed properties.
+Enter the desired duration and press Tab or Return on your keyboard to apply the changes.
+Use this method when you know exactly how long you want the clip to last.